-\\Total mortalities observed in sampled and unsampled hauls is in parentheses.
-In cases where the total known mortality exceeds the estimated mortality for a fishery in given year, the sum of observed mortalities (both in sampled and unsampled hauls) will be used as a minimum estimate for that year.
+^{}Total mortalities observed in sampled and unsampled hauls is in parentheses.
+In cases where the total known mortality exceeds the estimated mortality for a fishery in a given year, the sum of observed mortalities (both in sampled and unsampled hauls) will be used as a minimum estimate for that year.

-Table 4.
-Summary of western Steller sea lion mortalities and serious injuries by year and type reported to the NMFS Alaska Regional Office, marine mammal stranding database, for the 2007-2011 period (Allen et al. 2014).
+Table 3.
+Summary of western Steller sea lion mortalities and serious injuries by year and type reported to the NMFS Alaska Regional Office, marine mammal stranding database, and Alaska Department of Fish and Game for the 2008-2012 period (Allen et al. 2014, Helker et al. 2015).

-Cause of Injury 2007 2008 2009 2010 2011 Mean Annual Mortality

-Swallowed troll gear 0 0 1 0 1 0.4

-Caught in BSAI pollock trawl 1 0 0 0 0 0.2

-Gaff puncture wound 1 0 0 0 0 0.2

-Ring neck entanglement (unknown marine debris / gear) 0 0 0 1 0 0.2

-Swallowed unknown fishing gear 0 0 0 1 0 0.2

-Minimum total annual mortality 1.0
+Cause of Injury 2009 2010 2011 2012 Mean Annual Mortality Swallowed troll gear 0 1 0 1 3 1 Ring neck entanglement (packing band) 5 1 2 0 1 1.8 Ring neck entanglement (unknown marine debris/gear) 1 0 3 1 1 1.2 Swallowed unknown fishing gear 0 1 0 0 0.2 Minimum total annual mortality